Qassim-EE-Group/Novel-Robust-AutomatedAttendanceSystem/README.md

 3. You have to Download the following models:

->- Download the "yolov8x.pt" model from the official Ultralytics website [here](https://docs.ultralytics.com/models/yolov8/#performance-metrics).
+>- Download the "yolov8x.pt" model from the official Ultralytics website [here](https://docs.ultralytics.com/models/yolov8/#performance-metrics) and save it in the project directory.

 >- Download the ESRGAN model from its official GitHub repository [here](https://github.com/xinntao/ESRGAN/tree/master) and place its folder within the project directory.
 Next, download the pretrained model "RRDB_ESRGAN_x4.pth" and save it in the (/ESRGAN/models) directory.